sa-ne/openshift4-vmware-upi/README.md

 ## Download the OpenShift Installer

 The OpenShift Installer releases are stored [here](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/).
 Find the installer, right click on the "Download Now" button and select copy link.
-Then pull the installer using curl (be sure to quote the URL) as shown (linux client used as example):
+Then pull the installer using curl as shown (Linux client used as example):

 ```console
 $ curl -o openshift-install-linux-4.1.4.tar.gz https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/openshift-install-linux-4.1.4.tar.gz